 Conceptual skills allow you to connect the dots, navigate complicated situations and solve significant challenges.
 These skills are helpful for quickly resolving problems, staying focused on big-picture items and understanding the complexities that come with leadership.
 By improving your conceptual skills in management, you can become a more effective leader.

 What exactly are conceptual skills in management, and why can they make such a big difference in the way managers work?
 Conceptual skills allow you to see the bigger picture and the complex ways that issues are interrelated.
 These skills can enable you to develop innovative solutions to problems, work efficiently and make sure you stay on track in focusing your energy and time.

-Think about it like this: as a manager, you have an incredibly long to-do list.
+When it comes to conceptual skills, think about it like this: as a manager, you have an incredibly long to-do list.
 At first glance, this list might look like many isolated tasks and issues.
 But by tapping into your conceptual skills, you can choose to first address the tasks that have the most significant organizational implications, ensuring you make the best use of your time.

 You can also look for underlying issues that might connect some of these tasks and get to the root of the problem.
 Then, you can create a solution that addresses multiple needs at once.

 Instead of simply reacting to issues and needs, conceptual skills in management allow you to take a proactive and intentional approach to management and problem-solving.
 At the end of the day, conceptual skills are a central component to effective team performance management.

 Conceptual skills in management are a collection of thinking-related soft skills which manifest in different ways.
 These include social skills, technical skills, and leadership skills.
 The underlying factor is that these skills allow you to see the “big picture,” connect ideas, and solve complex organizational problems.

 Here are some common examples of conceptual skills in management: